infomixinfo/infomixinfo.github.io/_posts/2017-3-13-lvm-walkthrough.md

  ![_config.yml]({{ site.baseurl }}/images/image004.png)

  Now create 3 logical partitions.
-Select +652 additional cylindes for each partition and the default value of 1958 for the the 3rd partition as shown in the below image.
+Select +652 additional cylindes the first 2 partitions and the default value of 1958 for the the 3rd partition as shown in the below image.
 652 cylinders has been taken to equally devide the 3 logical partitions.